darlesson/grunt-json-wrapper/README.md

 A string with a file path containing the wrapping template.
 The content of this file replaces the value from `options.wrapper`.
 Keep it empty if you prefer inline wrapper.

+### options.extendWith
+Type: `String`
+Default value: `null`

+A string with a file path containing the a JSON object.
+The properties from this JSON are used to fill up the files JSON's missing properties.

 #### options.sort
 Type: `Boolean`
 Default value: `true`